-The Colorado State Patrol is honored to have over 80 years of combined experience among the Deputy Chief and the three Lieutenant Colonels.
 Each Lieutenant Colonel brings a vast array of knowledge and dedication to the Colorado State Patrol.
-The Colorado State Patrol is organized into three regions, each region is commanded by a Lieutenant Colonel.
+The Colorado State Patrol is organized into two regions, each region is commanded by a Lieutenant Colonel.
 Each Region Commander reports directly to the Deputy Chief, who in turn reports to the Chief of the Colorado State Patrol.
 A region is comprised of several districts and branches, or with specific sections within the organization of the Patrol.

 Region 1 Commander